george-bingham-reynolds/Gen_AI_Tax_Attorney/README.md

 ## Creating Reference Database

 The infrastructure used in this project is Retrieval Augmented Generative AI for legal research.
-As such, the first step is the create the reference database of legal precedents.
+As such, the first step is to create the reference database of legal precedents.
 This process is done in the notebook pull_irs_legal_determinations, which scrapes the PDFs of written determinations on the official IRS website.
 Source PDFs can be found here: https://www.irs.gov/downloads/irs-wd.
 After pulling the PDFs, the notebook stores useable ones in a cloud storage bucket for later reference.

 ## Creating RAG Model